wangtianyi1874/stclif/README.md

 This code is based on [OpenSTL][2] and [SpikingJelly][3] framework.
 Please refer to [install.md](docs/en/install.md) for more detailed instructions of the OpenSTL.

-Install the SpikingJelly with the code:
+Please install the SpikingJelly with the code:
 > pip install spikingjelly

 Generally speaking, just install these two frameworks.
 If it still prompts that some necessary modules are missing, please install them yourself.